-Stiff person syndrome is a CNS disorder that causes progressive muscle stiffness and spasms.
+Stiff-person syndrome is a CNS disorder that causes progressive muscle stiffness and spasms.

 The autoimmune type often occurs with type 1 diabetes, as well as other autoimmune disorders including thyroiditis, vitiligo, and pernicious anemia.
-Autoantibodies against several proteins involved in GABA (γ-aminobutyric acid) synapses are present in the autoimmune type, affecting primarily inhibitory neurons that originate in the anterior horn of the spinal cord.
+Autoantibodies against several proteins involved in GABA synapses are present in the autoimmune type, affecting primarily inhibitory neurons that originate in the anterior horn of the spinal cord.

+Clinical manifestations are similar in all types.
 Muscle stiffness, rigidity, and spasms progress insidiously in the trunk and abdomen and, to a lesser degree, in the legs and arms.
 Patients are otherwise normal, and examination detects only muscle hypertrophy and stiffness.
-EMG shows only the electrical activity of normal contraction.
+Electromyography (EMG) shows only the electrical activity of normal contraction.

 Only symptomatic therapy is available.
 Diazepam is the drug of choice; it most consistently relieves muscle stiffness.
 If diazepam is ineffective, baclofen, given orally or intrathecally, can be considered.

-Drug NameSelect Brand Names
+Drug NameSelect Trade